Oire/Iridium-php/README.md

 ### Usage Examples

 SplitToken uses fluent interface, i.e., all necessary methods can be chained.
 Each time you instantiate a new SplitToken object, you need to provide a database connection as a PDO instance.
 If you don’t use PDO yet, consider using it, it’s convenient.
-If you use an ORM, you most likely have a `getPdo()` or a similar method.
+If you use an ORM, you most likely have a `getPDO()` or a similar method.
 Support for popular ORMs is planned for a future version.

 #### Create a Table